 The student's performance will be formally evaluated at mid-term by the agency/site supervisor.
-The supervisor will complete the evaluation form (see Appendix D) and submit to Faculty Coordinator within the 8th week of the semester.
+The supervisor will complete the evaluation form (see Appendix D) and submit it to Faculty Coordinator within the 8th week of the semester.
+The form may also be provided in the form of a survey link.
 This evaluation will report the hours completed by mid-term, rating of performance, and comments.